JakeWnuk/ptt/docs/USAGE.md

 - The `-b` flag can be used to bypass map creation and use stdout as primary output.
 This can be useful for working with large amounts of data.
     - If the `-b` flag is used, the final output will be empty and all filtering and duplication removal will be disabled.
+- The `-d [0-2]` flag can be used to enable debug output.
+This will show the data object after all transformations have been applied.
+There are two (2) levels of debug output that can be used.
+    - Level 1 will not print each iteration transformation but overall input and output.
+    - Level 2 will print each iteration transformation and overall input and output.

 The `-f`, `-k`, `-r`, `-tf`, and `-u` flags can be used multiple times and have their collective values combined.
 The rest of the flags can only be used once.